olicauli/cs4361-project-water-walker/README.md

 The game is now installed; simply double click the `Water Walker.exe` file to play.

 # Development
-Clone the repository to your desktop, and open it as a Unity project.
+Clone the repository to your desktop, and open it as a Unity project (or create a new Unity project and import all the files, whatever works).